celdond/Craps/README.md

 As the program requires a terminal, the game needs a Python distribution to run.
 Only standard libraries were used on Python 3.10.7.
-Simply clone the repo, and run using your prefered environment.
+Simply clone the repo, and run using your prefered environment from game.py.

 ## Implementation